Naharul98/Argupedia/README.md

 An online debate platform which alllows visualization of debates in the form of directed graph and automatically labels arguments as Winning/Losing/Undecided in a given state of the debate

+### Features

+- Implements [Grounded Extension Algorithm](https://nms.kcl.ac.uk/sanjay.modgil/inf/ProofTheories_and_Algorithms.pdf) to label arguments according to their current position (Winning/Losing/Undecidable)
+- Visualizes debates in the form of an interactive directed graph
+    - Nodes represent individual arguments in the debate
+    - Edges in the graph reflect their attack relation (Which argument is challenging which)
+    - Nodes are highlighted according to their labelling by the algorithm (Winning: Green, Losing: Red, Undecidable: Grey)
+    - Hover over nodes to view the argument
+    - Hover over edges to view the argument structure used
+- A range of [Argumentation Schemes](https://www.reasoninglab.com/patterns-of-argument/argumentation-schemes/waltons-argumentation-schemes/) to choose from to allow people engaging in debates to make their arguments more clear and concise.

 ### Instructions for Running the Project
 ```
 • Activate virtual environment